 With the release of Android 9.0, the following policies are marked as deprecated when invoked by a device admin, but the APIs otherwise continue to function.

 Some applications use the device admin for consumer device administration, e.g. locking and wiping a lost device.
 The following policies will continue to be available to enable this:

 To replace the keyguard and password policies marked as deprecated in the section above, apps—including those that manage Exchange ActiveSync deployments—should use the method described in Screen lock quality check.

 Android 9.0: Device admin is marked deprecated for enterprise use through updates to documentation.
 Existing functionality continues to work for applications targeting the API level 28, though its use is discouraged.
 All partners and customers should migrate to work profiles or fully managed devices before the release of Android 10.0.

-Android 10.0: The above policies will no longer be available to DPCs targeting the 2019 API level.
+Android 10.0: The above policies will no longer be available to DPCs targeting API level 29.